karledenstal/moonborn-docs/src/content/docs/guides/installation.md

 ## Install

+Make sure to install the requirements listed in the [Getting Started](/guides/get-started) guide before continuing.

 Double-click the downloaded mod in your preferred mod manager to start the installation.
 Follow the FOMOD step-by-step.
 The FOMOD will automatically install the main mod for you, as well as provide patches for NPC replacers ([check previous step](/guides/get-started#aela-visual-enhancer)) and other mods such as [Companions Dialogue Bundle](https://www.nexusmods.com/skyrimspecialedition/mods/93592) and [AI Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/21654).

 That should be it for installation.
 Start up the game and get ready to meet Aela!